Khalistanis call Canadians ‘invaders,’ demand they ‘go back to Europe’

 The Khalistan movement emerged in the 1980s, seeking an independent Sikh state in India’s Punjab region.
 While the movement lost momentum in India, it found support among diaspora communities, notably in Canada, the United Kingdom, and the United States.
 Canada, home to a significant Sikh population, has witnessed various activities related to this cause over the years.

 The recent events in Surrey are not isolated.
 There have been reports of increased Khalistani activism in Canada, including referendums and rallies advocating for Punjab’s independence.
-These activities have occasionally led to tensions within the Sikh community and between different ethnic groups in Canada.
+These activities have occasionally led to tensions within the and between different ethnic groups in Canada.

 Canadian authorities have reiterated their commitment to free speech but have also emphasized the importance of maintaining public order and safety.
 Law enforcement agencies are monitoring the situation to ensure that any form of protest remains peaceful and does not incite violence or hatred.